West Side Health Neighborhood

 Project Return

 Project partners are forging deeper into the community to engage faith-based organizations, area businesses, as well as other providers of health services in order to gather and map out resource information and enrollment criteria.
-The project has secured grant funding through the South Robertson Neighborhood Council and Cedars-Sinai and has plans to seek long-term, on-going funding.
+The project has secured grant funding through several neighborhood councils and foundation partners and has plans to seek long-term, on-going funding.

 The Community

-The district has the full range of socio-economic levels from very wealthy to very poor.
+The westside community has the full range of socio-economic levels from very wealthy to very poor.
 In these changing economic times this includes many whose financial circumstances may put them suddenly at risk of losing housing.
-Thus far, community meetings and surveys have revealed the need for more education and understanding among laypeople of mental illness, homelessness, substance use as well as the need to bridge cultural barriers between groups, through education and communication.
+Thus far, community meetings and surveys have revealed the need for more education and understanding among laypeople of mental illness, homelessness, and substance use challenges, as well as the need to bridge cultural barriers between groups through education and communication.

-For additional information on the Pico-Robertson Health Neighborhood Project, please contact:
+For additional information on the West Side Health Neighborhood Project, please contact:

 Nick Maiorino at: nmaiorino@alcottcenter.org